wp-media/imagify-plugin/readme.txt

 = Which formats can be optimized? =

-Imagify can optimize images such as jpg, png and gif (whether animated or not) formats and for each image you optimize you also get its WebP version if you tick the option in the settings (except for animated gif).

-= Can I use the plugin with a free account? =

-Absolutely.
-You are limited to a quota of 20 MB of images per month with a free account.
-Once this quota is reached, you cannot optimize new images until your quota is renewed or you purchase credits.

-= On how many websites can I use the plugin? =

-You can use the plugin on as many sites as you wish.
-The only limit is the optimization quota of your account.

-= I used Kraken, Shortpixel, Optimus, EWWW or WP Smush, will Imagify further optimize my images? =

-Absolutely.
-Most of the time, Imagify will still be able to optimize your images even if you have already compressed them with another tool.

-= What is the difference between the Normal, Aggressive and Ultra compression levels? =
+Imagify can optimize JPG, PNG, PDF and GIFs (whether animated or not).

+=How should I know which compression level is best for me?=

+There are three compression levels available - Normal, Aggressive and Ultra.

 Normal compression is a "lossless" optimization.
 This means there is no loss of image quality.

 Aggressive and Ultra compression are more powerful, so the picture quality will be somewhat reduced.
 The weight of the image will be much less.

+We recommend Aggressive as the best balanced level that reduces the size but does not affect the quality.

+It would be best, however, to test the 3 levels of compression on a smaller amount of images and see how it affects the quality of your image.
+Once you see which one suits your needs, you can easily run the others via Bulk optimization or Media Library page.

+=How does the optimization process work?=

+The image optimization process is performed on our servers.
+Once done, Imagify returns the optimized image to your server.
+We do not edit images’ title or any other information, so there is nothing further to be done on your end.
+Your original images will be moved to a dedicated backup folder (just make sure to keep the Backup option active in Imagify settings).

+=How long are images stored by Imagify?=

+Once your images have been optimized via the WP plugin, they stay on your end forever (even if you delete the Imagify account).

+During the optimization process, images sent via the API or WordPress plugin are stored for one hour on our server (they are already sent back to your site and stay there safely).

+Using the online application, images are stored for 24 hours (with a free account) and for unlimited time if you have a paid subscription.

+=Can I restore images after compression?=

+Yes, as long as the Backup option is active in Imagify settings (it is active by default when you activate the WP Plugin).

+=If I remove Imagify, will my images stay compressed?=

+Yes, your images will stay compressed even after removing Imagify (and even after you delete your Imagify account).

+=If I use Imagify, do I need to continue optimizing and resizing my images with Photoshop?=

+Do not waste your time resizing and optimizing your images in Photoshop.
+Imagify takes care of everything!

-= Is the EXIF data of images removed? =
+=Is the EXIF data of images removed?=

 By default EXIF data is removed.
-It is however possible to keep it by enabling the option.
+It is possible to keep it with the WordPress plugin by enabling the option in Imagify Settings page.

+=I used Kraken, Optimus, EWWW or WP Smush, will Imagify further optimize my images?=

+Absolutely.
+Most of the time, Imagify will still be able to optimize your images even if you have already compressed them with another tool.

 = Will the original images be deleted? =